Privve

 takeaways

-This was my first project using Figma and the first taste I had with UX/UI design.
-Over the years of tackling this project, I learned a lot about the tool and a lot about myself as a designer - this was the career I wanted to get into.
+This was my first project using Figma and my first experience with UX/UI design.
+Over the course of this project, I learned a great deal about the tool—and even more about myself as a designer.
+It confirmed that this was the career path I wanted to pursue.

-I'm grateful for this project because it exposed me to the entire development and exploration of a product.
-I learned that design is continuous, research is required, and innovation has no bounds.
+I’m grateful for this project because it introduced me to the full lifecycle of product development and exploration.
+I learned that design is an ongoing process, research is essential, and innovation has no limits..